agahozosabrine/Futebal-Talent-Connect/README.md

 ## 4️⃣ Stage 4  Getting a Domain Name

-*(fill in your actual provider once confirmed — e.g. No-IP or DuckDNS)*
+* No-IP *

 I registered the hostname futebol.ddns.net and pointed it at my server's IP address, 104.46.221.42.
 Once the DNS record had propagated, the domain loaded the same content as the raw IP address.

 **Screenshots to add here:**
-9. `dns-config.png` — your dynamic DNS provider's dashboard showing the hostname mapped to 104.46.221.42
+9. `dns-config.png`  your dynamic DNS provider's dashboard showing the hostname mapped to 104.46.221.42
-10. `domain-resolving.png` — futebol.ddns.net loading successfully in a browser
+10. `domain-resolving.png`  futebol.ddns.net loading successfully in a browser

 ```markdown
 ![DNS configuration](images/dns-config.png)